 A major goal of the conference will be to facilitate bridge building across the disparate fields within geobiology, particularly from the geological and biological ends of the spectrum.
 As such, there will only be one oral session at a time.

 One of the advantages of hosting Geobiology 2019 in Banff is that it is a tremendous venue for those who wish to bring their families!
 Surrounded by the beautiful Canadian Rocky Mountains there are many opportunities for hiking, biking, outdoor adventures, or even shopping and relaxing.
 Banff is a welcoming town, with a tremendous reputation for year-round adventure.
 Nearby attractions include sight-seeing at Lake Louise, Moraine Lake, and the Banff Upper Hot Springs.
 Hiking trails are scattered throughout the park, with a number starting right outside the Banff Centre.
 Additionally, two field trips are being currently being planned; the first (on Sunday) to view various Lower Cambrian units that have good fossiliferous and bioturbated sections, and the second (on Thursday) an organized hike to the Mt.
-Stephen Fossil Beds to see the Burgess Shale fauna.
-Both trips are limited to 24 persons - please register here.
+Stephen Fossil Beds to see the Burgess Shale fauna (Note, both trips are now fully booked).
 For more information, please see the Geobiology 2019 Conference Guide.
 The Geobiology Conference Proceedings are available here on Wednesday June 5.

 Accommodation can be booked at the Banff Center which is located adjacent to the conference facilities and a short 10-minute walk from the town center.
 Note, we have been given discounted conference rates for Banff during the summer season.